-☑ ANNUAL REPORT PURSUAN T TO SECTION 13 ( OR 15(d) OF THE SECURIT ES EXCHANGE ACT OF 19 934 For the e fiscal year ended December 31, 2020 ☐ TRANSITION REPORT PURS UANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT ( OF 1934 For the Tra nnsition Period from to Commission File Number: 001-35558 CARDIFF ONCOLOGY, INC. (Exact name of registrant as specified in its charter) Delaw vare 27-2004382 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 11055 Flintkote Avenue, San Diego, California 92121 (Address of principal l executive offices) (Zip Code) (858) 952-7570 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class No Name of each exchange on w 9 Common Stock, \$0.0001 par value The NASDAQ Capita The NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the regis trant is a well-known s easoned issuer, as defined in Ru ale 405 of the Securities Act.
-Yo es □ No ⊠ Indicate by check if the registrant i s not required to file re ports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the 1934 during the preceding 12 months (or requirements for the past 90 days.
-Yes or for such shorter peri Indicate by check mark whether the required to be submitted and posted pur period that the registrant was required t rsuant to Rule 405 of R egulation S-T (§ 232.405 of thi Indicate by check mark if disclosur will not be contained, to the best of regi Form 10-K or any amendment to this F istrant's knowledge, in Indicate by check mark whether the See the definitions of "large accelerated Exchange Act.
-Large accelerated filer $\Box$ Accelerated elerated filer □ Non-accelerated filer $\boxtimes$ Smaller reporting company ⊠ Emerging growth company If an emerging growth company, in new or revised financial accounting star eriod for complying with any Indicate by check mark whether the control over financial reporting under S or issued its audit report. $\square$ Indicate by check mark whether the e registrant is a shell co ompany (as defined in Rule 12b -2 of the Act).
-Yes □ No ⊠ The aggregate market value of the was the last sale price of the common st \$103,720,151. voting and non-voting common equity held by non-af filiates based on a closing sale l As of February 18, 2021, 37,052,129 shares of the registrant's common stock, \$0.0001 par value per share, were issued and outstanding.
+■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCI HANGE ACT OF 1 934 For the ne fiscal year ended Decembe er 31, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SEC CURITIES E EXCHANGE ACT OF 1934 For the T ransition Period from to Co ommission File Number: 001 -35558 CARDIFF ONCOLOGY, INC. (Exact name of registrant as specified in its charter) Delaware 27-2004382 (State or other jurisdiction of incorporation or organiza (I.) R.S.
+Employer Identifi cation No.) 11055 Flintkote Avenue, San Diego, Californ nia 92121 (Address of principal executive offices) (050) 052 7570 (Zip Code) (Regist (858) 952-7570 trant's telephone number, includin g area code) registered pursuant to Section 1 Act: Title of each class -0 P of each exchange on w hich registered Common Stock, \$0.0001 par value The NASDAQ Capital Market Securities regi stered pursuant to Section 12(§ g) of the Act: : None Indicate by check mark if the registrant is a well-known seas oned issuer, as defined in Rule 405 of the S Securities Act.
+Yes □] No ⊠ Indicate by check if the registrant is not required to file repo rts pursuant to Section 13 or Se ection 15(d) of the Act.
+Yes \square No 0 ⊠ Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period the requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted to be submitted and posted pursuant to Rule 405 of Regulation that the registrant was required to submit and post such files on S-T (§ 232.405 of this chap Indicate by check mark if disclosure of delinquent filers pure not be contained, to the best of registrant's knowledge, in de or any amendment to this Form 10-K. \boxtimes Indicate by check mark whether the registrant is a large accet the definitions of "large accelerated filer", "accelerated filer" Exchange Act.
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Sr naller reporting company ⊠ Emerging growth company If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant nded transition perio d for complying with any new Indicate by check mark whether the registrant has filed a repover financial reporting under Section 404(b) of the Sarbane issued its audit report. \Box Indicate by check mark whether the registrant is a shell com The aggregate market value of the voting and non-voting conthe last sale price of the common stock as of June 30, 2021, \$258,944,643.
+As of February 17, 2022, 43,306,061 shares of the registrant's common stock, \$0.0001 par value per share, were issued and outstanding.